;

 |

-In an installment sale, you report your gain on the sale of property only as it is received.
-You are taxed on the part of the payment that is attributable to your profit.
-So, when you sale property on an installment sale you do not pay the taxes in the year you sale the property because you have not fully received payment.
+In an installment sale, you report your gain on the sale of asset only as it is received.
+Each payment will be partially non-taxable as it represents a return of basis (what you invested into the asset) and the taxable part which is your profit (gain, appreciation).
+So, when you sale an asset on an installment sale you do not pay all of the taxes in the year you sale the asset because you have not fully received payment.
 Instead, you pay taxes only as you receive payment.
-To correctly report the taxes, you need to determine what portion of each installment payment is going to be taxable gain.
+To correctly report the taxes, you need to determine what portion of each installment payment is a return of basis versus profit.

-The benefit of the installment sale is that you take a portion of the gain into income each year.
-This gives the advantage of deferring taxes over time and can also keep you in a lower tax bracket.
-The major disadvantage is that you do not obtain the sale proceeds immediately and as result you cannot invest them elsewhere.
+The tax benefit of the installment sale is that you only take a portion of the gain into income each year over time.
+This gives the advantage of deferring taxes over time and can also keep you in a lower tax bracket on your other income.
+The major disadvantage is that you do not obtain the sale proceeds immediately and as a result you cannot invest them elsewhere.
+To counter this, most sellers will charge the buyer interest on the seller financed balance that is due, say 7-10%, to offset the inability to invest the funds immediately.
+As a seller, you will want to have a properly drafted promissory note as well as a security document that is secured against the asset being sold (e.g. mortgage/deed of trust recorded against the property).
+Make sure you are collaborating with experienced professionals when selling assets with seller-financing as there are tax considerations and legal protections you want to ensure are being considered in the structuring and documents.

 Share This